playfularchitect/Rosetta-Stone-Of-Physics/Why Shells (49,50)?/Readme.md

 * **Reproducible:** The source papers include complete, self-contained Python code that generates every single rational number from first principles, ensuring the work is fully transparent and auditable.

 ---
+---

+## Consilience: The Jumping Together of Clues

+The true strength of these frameworks lies not in any single result, but in the **consilience** of its two foundational pillars—the jumping together of independent lines of evidence.

+* **The Architect (Discrete Geometry):** A computational search proves `n=7` is the *unique* integer satisfying the theory's geometric consistency.
+This fixes the arithmetic gate `(49, 50, 137)` and builds the entire Periodic Table of Constants.

+* **The Topologist (Continuum Symmetry):** A separate QFT model based on a "Möbius Parity" symmetry requires a "parity depth" of `m=7` to derive its version of `α⁻¹` and produce its falsifiable CMB prediction.

+That these two radically different approaches—one starting from a discrete lattice, the other from a continuous manifold—both independently land on the integer **7** is the theory's central, non-trivial result.
+It powerfully refutes any suggestion of cherry-picking.

+This convergence is cemented by the `α⁻¹` correction factor, `c_theory ≈ 4.93`, which acts as a precise numerical handshake between both derivations.
+The architect's blueprint and the topologist's laws of nature demand the exact same constant to describe reality.

 ## Final Synthesis: A Computable Universe